LearnersGuild/guide/Policies/Drug_and_Alcohol_Policy.md

 Our priority at Learners Guild is to create a safe, comfortable, and productive environment for everyone.
 We realize that drugs and alcohol can contribute to a culture of harassment or one that feels unsafe for some members, even as it can foster camaraderie and friendship among others.

-Above all other considerations, our drug and alcohol policy is intended to preempt and avoid harassment and make learning at Learners Guild feel safe.
+Above all other considerations, our drug and alcohol policy is intended to preempt and avoid harassment and make learning at Learners Guild safe.

 **It is the responsibility of every member to ensure that their individual consumption is not making anyone else feel uncomfortable or unsafe.**